Magnus Malan: Controversy

 In August 2018, a book by a former apartheid-era policeman Mark Minnie and journalist Chris Steyn alleged that Malan had been involved in a paedophilia ring in the 1980s.
 The book, The Lost Boys of Bird Island contains testimony that Malan used his position as Defence Minister to kidnap and ferry young Coloured boys to an island off the coast of South Africa by helicopter, under the pretext of going on a fishing trip.
 They were then allegedly raped and otherwise sexually abused by Malan and other members of the ring who purportedly included local businessman Dave Allen, former minister of environmental affairs John Wiley, and at least one other government minister who is not named but is still alive.
 The book, however, contained sufficient information for readers to conclude that former finance minister, Barend du Plessis, was the implicated living minister.

 Dave Allen was later arrested for paedophilia but was found dead from an apparent suicide before he was due to appear in court.
 Wiley was found dead just weeks later.
-Mark Minnie, one of the authors of Lost Boys was found dead from an apparent suicide in August 2018.
+Mark Minnie, one of the authors of Lost Boys was found dead in August 2018.

 The allegations were met with scepticism and rejected by those who were intimately acquainted with Malan, including his surviving family.
 In a review by investigative journalist Jacques Pauw, Minnie is described as "a sloppy, negligent and careless policeman".
 Pauw criticised the book's authors, especially Minnie, for the quality of the investigation and research supporting the allegations and Steyn for having a conflict of interest; and asserted that this has had a negative impact on the victims getting justice.
 In April 2019, a major South African newspaper, Rapport, published an apology for their reporting based on the book.
 The newspaper apologised to the surviving relatives of Malan as new evidence had emerged that cast doubt on the contents of the book and the key allegations were based on unsubstantiated hearsay.
 On the morning of 3 March 2020, Johan Victor Attorneys, who represented Barend du Plessis and the surviving families of Malan and Wiley, released a press statement revealing that, after a forensic investigation was conducted into the allegations made in the book, major concessions and a lack of concrete evidence implicating any of the ministers had been found.
 The publishers of The Lost Boys of Bird Island, Tafelberg, a subsidiary of NB Publishers, retracted the book from the market in both its hard copy and e-book form later on the same afternoon.
 They issued a statement in which an apology was extended to Barend du Plessis, but not to any other person identified in the book.